Tehnix/template-mobile-wasm/README.md

 bun install @capacitor/ios
 ```

-We first initialize Capacitor in our project:
+We then initialize Capacitor in our project:

 ```bash
 bunx cap init